jimhigson/oboe.js-website/content/why.md

 {{demo "mobile-discrete"}}

-If the client uses Oboe.js we can show everything as soon as it arrives:
+Oboe.js helps webapps to feel faster when running over mobile networks by making it easy for the programmer to use chunks from the response as soon as they arrive:

 {{demo "mobile-progressive"}}

-This is about showing the user useful data sooner.
-In itself, progressive display also improves the user perception of performance.
+The visualisation above shows how the data is displayed sooner.
+In itself, progressive display also improves the *perception* of performance.

 Dropped connections
 -------------------

-Oboe.js can provides improved tolerance when connections are dropped.
+Oboe.js can provide improved tolerance if the connection is dropped before a response completes.
-Most AJAX frameworks equate a dropped connection with total failure and discard the partially transferred data.
+Most AJAX frameworks equate a dropped connection with total failure and discard the partially transferred data, even if 90% transferred correctly.

-Although not ideal, in the situation where we have partially transferred data using it is usually preferable to throwing it away.
-It probably contains information that your user is interested in reading.
+We can handle this situation better by using the partially transferred data instead of throwing it away.
+From a streaming approach using this data follows naturally without requiring any extra programming.

-In the next example we have a mobile connection which fails when the user enters a building:
+In the next visualisation we have a mobile connection which fails when the user enters a building:

 {{demo "mobile-fail-discrete"}}

-Oboe takes a more nuanced approach by viewing the HTTP response as a series of small, useful parts.
-If the connection is lost it is simply the case that some parts were successful and were used immediately, while others did not arrive.
+Because Oboe.js views the HTTP response as a series of small, useful parts, when a connection is lost it is simply the case that some parts were successful and were used already, while others did not arrive.
+No special cases are required.
-Using the data from partial responses requires no special cases or extra programming.

-In the example below the client is smart enough so that when the network comes back it only requests the data that it missed the first time.
+In the example below the client is smart enough so that when the network comes back it only requests the data that it missed on the first request.

 {{demo "mobile-fail-progressive"}}